 OKLAHOMA CITY, OK BANKRUPTCY LEGAL GUIDANCE

 Foshee & Yaffe will give you the personal representation you need throughout your Chapter 7 bankruptcy to ensure your financial goals are met and your assets are protected.
 We will evaluate your specific circumstances to develop the right plan for your debt relief.
-Do not allow your future, your health, and your life to suffer further.
+Do not allow your future, your health or your life to suffer further.
 Contact our firm today for the fresh start you need.